 Our care services are included in the rent, there are no additional fees for showering, dressing, etc.

-There is no buy in, nor is there an extra fee to move-in.
-We have a simple 30 day notice rental agreement.
+There is no buy in, but there is a one time entrance fee for new residents.
+Other than that we have a simple 30 day notice rental agreement.

 We do not have care fees, all standard care is included in the rent.
 The exceptions are: high level of incontinence, two person transfer, and hospice.
 These extra fees help off-set our extra expenses.